Follow the Sticky Brick road and it will lead to some of the quickest and hardest hitting dry herb vaporizers available.

 There’s too many to choose from.
 Plus there’s exotic woods and fractal designs too!

 This is the same dilemma I had.
 I sat around for a year, Brick-less, all because I couldn’t make up my mind.
 I wanted them all, and even then I couldn’t choose between all of the gorgeous exotic versions.
 I have them all now and I’ll help you choose which Sticky Brick is right for you.

 Sticky Brick Restrictor Disc

-The restrictor disc is a relatively new accessory for the Sticky Brick lineup.
+The restrictor disc is a relatively new accessory from Sticky Brick Labs.
 Consider it a training wheel type of accessory.
 The flame restrictor disc sits below the glass flame intake and above the bowl.
 It absorbs most of the thermal shock and reduces the chances of combustions.

-I HIGHLY recommend using the restrictor disc while learning to use the Sticky Brick.
-I leave it in my Flip Brick permanently.
+I HIGHLY recommend using the restrictor disc while learning to use your new vaporizer.

 Sticky Brick Jr vs Runt